 He goes to center stage, while I grab an extra guitar.
 Keith asks me to play a dance song.
 I start “Shout,’ the Easily Brothers song covered by the Beatles.

 Keith goes crazy at first, swinging his arms and running around, then he slows it down by squatting while still moving, and finally going totally crazy.
-He’s a total 12-year-old.
+He is a total 12-year-old.
 Kevin and Liam start playing with me.
 I turn off their amps.
 They throw down the guitars and join Keith running around, shouting and waving their arms.
 When I finish, I ask, “You don’t seem afraid to act geeky together?”

-They can’t stop moving and shaking.
+They cannot stop moving and shaking.

 “Okay.
 Now play it and move with the song.
 Just let your body go and don’t think about it.”